top of page

 medieval normandy

-A destination intimately linked to its medieval history
+A destination intimately linked to its medieval history.

-They thus protected Normandy from any invasion for a century.
+Thus, they protected Normandy from any invasion for a century.

 bottom of page